rizkikawidianti/Branch-Data-Quality-Performance-Dashboard/README.md

 ## Business Impact

-This dashboard helps improve visibility into branch-level data quality performance.
+This dashboard helps improve visibility into branch-level data quality performance and helps central teams prioritize branch follow-up before data quality issues affect official reporting outputs.

 The main value is that stakeholders can: